x2x5/x2x5.github.io/content/comments.md

 👋 **Hi, I'm x2x5**

 Have any comments?

-Log in Github, then just say it!
+Just say it!

-You can also send me emails 📧: x2x5.blog@outlook.com
+You can also send emails 📧 to x2x5.blog@outlook.com